rafaelcattan/rafaelcattan.github.io/_posts/2025-12-05-forecasting.md

 </p>

-We can see the GFC takes impressive 83 months from its assumed beggining (2007-12-01) until it converges to the period mean (2014-10-01).
+We can see the GFC takes impressive 82 months from its assumed beggining (2007-12-01) until it converges to the period mean (2014-09-01).
 This means a 9-year sluggish recover.
-The Covid pandemics, on its turn, takes approximately 23 months from its beggining, in February 2020, until it converges to the period mean again, in December 2021, despite hitting a much higher unemployment level of nearly 15%.
+The Covid pandemics, on its turn, takes approximately 15 months from its beggining, in February 2020, until it converges to the period mean again, in May 2021, despite hitting a much higher unemployment level of nearly 15%.

-In terms of forecastability, hence, the period shows a double challenge, not only two massive shocks, they showed very distinct patterns.
-Having contextualized the period' highlights the question we should be askin is: **is the US unemployment rate between (2014/12 - 2024/12) predictable?**
+In terms of forecastability, hence, the period shows a double challenge, not only two massive shocks, but two very distinct patterns.
+Having contextualized the the unemployment rate during the period of data availabilty, we should ask ourselves: **is the US unemployment rate between (2014/12 - 2024/12) predictable?**

 ## Measuring Predictability

 One of the most standard ways of measuring how predicatable a time-series is through Coefficient of Variation (CoV).
 The idea is simple: compare the series' standard deviation to its mean: $$CoV = \frac{\sigma}{\mu}$$.
 A value smaller than 0.5 should be considerd relatively smooth, $0.5<CoV<1$ can be considered unstable, whereas a $CoV>1$ can be considered quite unstable.

 For our series, this ratio if of about 0.36.
-This metric, however, is quite poor since it does not grasp any time-dependece of the series: that is the data distribution is simply considered as independent, with no attention to time-specific dimensions, such as seasonality, trend, or even order itself.
-A look at the series shows and $CoV$ can be misleading.
+This metric, however, is quite poor since it does not grasp any time-dependece of the series.
+That is, the data distribution is simply considered as independent, with no attention to time-specific dimensions, such as seasonality, trend, or even order itself.
+A simple look at the series can give us an idea of how  $CoV$ can be misleading.

 A hands-on approach that considers time-specific structure is the Mean Absolute Scaled Error, formaly defined as :